Blog>Cost Guides>How much does an architect cost to hire?

 Planning application

-You may not need planning permission at all, but if your local authority deems it necessary, this may be a task that your architect takes on as part of their service.
-Planning applications come at a cost: either your architect will charge you as part of their fee to submit and manage the application, or you can choose to pay the fee yourself to your local authority.
+You may not need planning permission, but if your local authority deems it necessary, this may be a task your architect takes on as part of their service.
+Planning applications come at a cost: either your architect will charge you as part of their fee to submit and manage the application, or you can pay the fee yourself to your local authority.

 Structural engineer